 A wood-burning fireplace is a cozy feature in any type of home and offers extra warmth and a cozy ambiance in the setting.
-Sitting by the fire while tending to burning logs is an enjoyable way to spend time in a living room or bedroom but can be a hazard if you don’t follow a few important safety tips.
+Sitting by the fire while tending to burning logs is an enjoyable way to spend time in a living room or bedroom (take a look at our fake fireplaces for bedroom) but can be a hazard if you don’t follow a few important safety tips.
 In this post, you will learn a few useful tips for fireplace safety to ensure you know how to handle the wood and flames correctly during the colder months of the year.

 Choose the Right Fuel

 According to the National Fire Protection Association, when you’re researching fireplace safety tips, you’ll discover you need to carefully select the right fuel for your fireplace.
 When you want to keep your home warm and avoid turning the thermostat up, it can be easy to throw anything to burn in the fireplace.

 Unfortunately, not everything burns cleanly or easily.
 Hardwood like lumbar burns better than softwoods because they’re denser, which means you won’t have to purchase as much throughout the season to enjoy long fires.
 Avoid using any wet wood pieces or anything that has mold or rot present.

 Keep in mind that you should only use local firewood to prevent diseases and pests from spreading in the neighborhood.
 Proper storage of the wood is also essential to ensure you can use it in the coming year and protect the materials until the colder season arrives.
 The wood should be placed on a platform off the ground to prevent critters and pests from accessing the wood.
 This will also prevent moisture from having contact with the wood as it’s stacked.
 Proper coverage with a tarp is necessary to keep moisture and the elements off the wood while still allowing for proper ventilation.